You may wish to see an introductory page to this section first.

 was partially rebuilt under Belisarius,

 John Murray - Handbook for Travellers in Algeria and Tunis - 1895

 Archaeologists identified the layout of the Roman town in 1935.
 It is situated to the S of the Arab town which was built after Hippo was destroyed.
 The site was excavated in part and it is now threatened by the expansion of the modern town.
-A large road and a railway line have divided the archaeological area into two sections.
-That which is open to the public cannot be visited in its entirety for safety reasons.
+A large road and a railway line have divided the archaeological area into two sections, one of which is open to the public.

 Alluvial deposits have changed the coastline and a neighbourhood of the ancient town with a number of fine houses is no longer by the sea.
 Archaeologists found several layers of mosaic floors indicating that the buildings were continuously inhabited from the Ist to the IVth century.
 A very interesting mosaic depicting the ancient town was found in Villa du Front de Mer, a house which had a portico facing the sea.

 Because Hippo Regius was a port the wealthy landlords of these houses were able to decorate them with precious marbles (e.g. cipollino) which are rarely seen in inland towns of Algeria.
 Other large houses have been identified to the south of this neighbourhood, among them Villa Du Procurateur which was the residence of Q. Allius Maximus, legate of the Roman proconsul at Carthage and where the Mosaic of the Four Nereids was found.

 (left) Paved street leading to the Forum and in the background the 1900 Basilica of St. Augustine; (right) public fountain which was decorated with a Gorgon, now in the Archaeological Museum of Algiers